10 Facts About The Ringed Tree Boa

 4 Turns savage if provoked

-Corallus annulatus isn’t an aggressive, violent snake.
-They won’t spot you, freeze for a second, then engage in a brutal charge.
+The ringed tree boa isn’t an aggressive, violent snake.
+It won’t spot you, freeze for a second, then engage in a brutal charge.
 It’s perfectly possible to walk under one resting on a branch and suffer no ill effects.
-However, if you decide to touch a ringed tree boa, then they tend to bite instantly.
-They bite without hesitation, and with long (though non-venomous) front fangs, this bite can be extremely painful.
+However, if you decide to touch this species, then it tends to bite instantly.
+It bites without hesitation, and with long (though non-venomous) front fangs, this bite can be extremely painful.

 A ringed tree boa’s usual response when approached is to move upwards.
-With such excellent climbing skills, they effectively live in a 4D world whereas humans live in 3D.
+With such excellent climbing skills, this snake effectively lives in a 4D world, whereas humans live in 3D.
 Ringed tree boas can gain a few metres in height and instantly escape a threat, balanced precariously using their thin bodies.

 Corallus annulatus also has subtler defensive techniques.
-These include coiling up into a ball to shield their heads, and producing a vile serpent smell to force aggressors into leaving the vicinity.
+These include coiling up into a ball to shield its head, and producing a vile serpent smell to force aggressors into leaving the vicinity.
 The final strategy is tail vibration, swishing it against vegetation to produce a loud buzzing sound.

 5 Sharp fangs for gripping prey